Important: This article is for Google Pay customers in Japan.

 - If you don’t see one:

 - If prompted, follow the instructions on the screen.
-Some stores use older software that asks for a PIN or signature.
+Some retailers use older software that asks for a PIN or signature.
 If you’re asked, follow the steps on the screen.

 - Debit cards: Enter the PIN you set up with your bank.
 This PIN is different from the PIN you use to unlock your device.